In Southeast Asia, a new breed of designers is disrupting the fashion industry — in the best way possible.

 Even at the start of her career, Cheetah has always made it a point to shed light on social issues.
 Her Fall/Winter 2015 “Aviona”, her most cherished collection, was inspired by the great migration of birds and aimed to showcase how beautiful nature is when it is cared for.
 “Right now, we are experiencing catastrophic events and natural disasters due to climate change and humans profiting from nature despite knowing the negative and horrifying effects,” she said, sharing that she hopes to educate people about the negative impact of fast fashion to the environment.

 Fast forward to today, Cheetah is in the process of putting together her upcoming collection that will highlight the importance of sustainability.
 “I’m doing a collection using scrap materials from my past collections.
-It’s my simple way of helping the Earth and send a message to the people that each of us should contribute to change,” she says.
+It’s my simple way of helping the Earth and send a message to the people that each of us should contribute to change,” she said.

 We're excited to see more of her designs in the future.